Gilmanton District Dialogue

-I agree, and that is why I wanted to start my campaign by sitting down in a circle with voters in towns across the district and asking "what do you wish politicians understood better about your experience?"
-In an era where so many candidates are expected to be content creators, I have made a different choice: to stay grounded in real conversations, hold face-to-face meetings, and spend time listening to the people in my community instead of talking at them.
+I think there is a lot politicians can learn from our communities.
+So I began my campaign by circling up with voters across the district and asking "What do you wish politicians understood better?"
+In an era where so many candidates are expected to be content creators, I have made a different choice: to stay grounded in real conversations and spend time listening to people instead of talking at them.
+On Wednesday night in Gilmanton, we began this conversation.

 Previous